Smart devices are taking over the world.

 Smart meters emit RF radiation.
 It is considered low-energy given its position in the EM spectrum.
-Low-energy means that it doesn’t have the required strength to dislodge electrons from their orbits (ionize).
+Low-energy means it doesn’t have the strength to dislodge electrons from their orbits (ionize).

+In theory, RF energy only has enough energy to cause atoms in a molecule to vibrate or move around.
+This causes heat in some instances but is not enough to damage DNA directly.
 This is why it is also referred to as non-ionizing radiation.
-In theory, RF energy only has enough energy to cause atoms in a molecule to vibrate or move around.
-This causes heat in some instances but not enough to damage DNA directly.
-The reason the phrase “in theory” is used is that there have been numerous studies that contradict this assertion.

-In another 2017 study done to measure the effects of high ambient RF radiation in Stockholm city, Sweden, a team of scientists sought to measure the level of RF in the central parts of the city.
-The mean level was found to be 5,494µW/m2 (microWatts per square meter).
+In another 2017 scientific study done to measure the effects of high ambient RF radiation in Stockholm city, Sweden, a team of scientists sought to measure the level of RF in the central parts of the city.
+The mean level was 5,494µW/m2 (microWatts per square meter).

 Can Smart Meters Cause Cancer?

 Radiation is all around us.
-The human body is constantly bombarded with low doses, both ionizing and non-ionizing radiation throughout the day.
-This comes from heat and light sources to waves from cell phones, microwaves and devices like smart meters.
+The human body is constantly bombarded with low doses of ionizing and non-ionizing radiation throughout the day.
+This comes from heat and light sources to waves from cell phones, microwaves, and devices like smart meters.

 Smart meters in your home are on 24/7.
 You can’t turn them off.
-This means that they are constantly emitting high levels of radiation all day and night.
-Some scientists have even gone as far as to assert that smart meters expose people to radiation levels that are the equivalent of 160 cell phones bundled together.
+This means that they constantly emit high levels of radiation all day and night.
+Some scientists have even gone as far as to assert that smart meters expose people to radiation levels equivalent to 160 cell phones bundled together.

-It is especially high when they’re relaying data back to the utility company’s central computer system.
-This process, which is also known as a “cycle,” happens thousands of times a day.
+It is especially high when a smart meter device relays data to the utility company’s central computer system.
+This process, also known as a “cycle,” happens thousands of times a day.

-The risk of developing these cancers later in life is higher for children exposed to RF radiation earlier on in life.
+The risk of developing these cancers later in life is higher for children exposed to RF radiation earlier.

 Smart Meters and Cancer Survivors: Can They Cause Health Problems?

-In instances where RF exposure doesn’t directly cause cancer, there have been concerns raised over the effects sustained radiation has on survivors of the disease.
-Certain substances in the body can likely become cancerous when exposed to even the lowest levels of radiation.
+In instances where RF exposure doesn’t directly cause cancer, concerns have been raised over the effects sustained radiation has on survivors of the chronic disease.
+Certain substances in the body can likely become cancerous when exposed to even the lowest radiation levels.

 How to Reduce RF Radiation Exposure from Smart Meters

 Once a smart meter is installed in your home, you can take some steps to reduce the amount of EMF radiation exposure you’re getting from the device.
-Some utility companies offer their customers an opt-out program to have analog meters installed instead.
+Some utility companies offer their customers an opt-out program to install analog meters instead.

-If that doesn’t sound budget-friendly, there are lots of affordable technologies that exist to help keep exposure levels to a minimum.
+If that doesn’t sound budget-friendly, many affordable technologies exist to help keep exposure levels to a minimum.
 Here are some options worth exploring:

 A Smart Meter Cover

-A smart meter cover is a shield made out of a conductive metal mesh screen that is designed to place over your meter.
-This material can block up to 90% of all RF radiation your smart meter emits.
+A smart meter cover or smart meter guard is a shield made from a conductive metal mesh screen designed to place over your meter.
+This material can block up to 90% of your smart meter device emitting RF radiation.

 You’re probably wondering: Do they work?
-Well, there’s only one way to find out, and that’s by using an EMF radiation detector.
+Well, there’s only one way to find out, and that’s by using an EMF radiation meter.

-First, use the detector to measure the amount of radiation coming from the smart meter.
+First, use the detector to measure the amount of radiation from the smart meter.
 Then repeat the test once you’ve installed a smart meter cover.
-The results you get from your readings will give you a clear indication of whether it works to reduce the level of radiation exposure you’re subjected to.
+The results you get from your readings will indicate whether it works to reduce the level of radiation exposure you’re subjected to.

 Microsurge Meters and Filters

-Microsurge meters are designed to measure the amount of electromagnetic smog or “dirty electricity” in your home or work premises.
+Microsurge meters like this one from Amazon are designed to measure the amount of electromagnetic smog or “dirty electricity” in your home or work premises.
 They are quite easy to use.
-First, use an EMF detector to measure the level of ambient radiation in your home, brought on by the power spikes and surges caused by smart meters.
+First, use an EMF detector to measure the ambient radiation level in your home, brought on by the power spikes and surges caused by smart meters.

-Next, plug the micro surge meter in the circuits and identify those that are way above the indicated safety range.
+Next, plug the micro surge meter in the circuits and identify above the indicated safety range.
 Those are the ones that need filters placed on them.

 If you don’t know how to do this yourself, get a qualified electrical technician to help — Plug-In the micro surge meter into the circuit once the filters have been installed.
 You should notice a significant reduction in the EMF readings.